hanabi/hanabi.github.io/Reference.md

 ### The Double Positional Misplay (Indicating Two Plays with a Misplay)

 * Normally, the *Positional Misplay* is only used as a last-resort when a *Positional Discard* would not work.
 But what if a player does a *Positional Misplay* when a normal *Positional Discard* would have gotten the job done?
-* *Positional Discards* and *Positional Misplays* generally promise that only one card in the specified slot is playable.
+* *Positional Discards* and *Positional Misplays* promise that only one card in the specified slot is playable.
 So, if there are **two** people with a play on the same slot, then it will be ambiguous, because each of them will think that the other person is supposed to play.
 * Thus, a *Positional Misplay* that is unnecessary transforms into a *Double Positional Misplay*, indicating to the team that **two** cards on that exact slot are playable.

 ### The Hidden Finesse